TinaC/Lit-Share/Readme.md

 > Wrapper for UI5 Web Components in React
 > Returns `React Elements` instead of `HTML Elements`

-Used in WorkZone: AI Bots, Profile Avatar...
+Used in WorkZone new features: AI Bots, Profile Avatar...

 [Github](https://github.com/SAP/ui5-webcomponents-react)